Why We Need To Fix The Electoral College

 By contrast, voters in swing states like Florida know that their individual vote matters a lot.
 In 2000, George W. Bush beat Al Gore by just 537 votes according to the official tally.
 Floridians know that their vote really could change the result of the presidential election and that gives them a strong incentive to follow the election closely and vote for their preferred candidate.
 And while that’s great for Floridians and residents of other swing states, it’s unfair to everyone who doesn’t live in a state that happens to be politically divided.
 Electing the next President by popular vote would solve that problem.

 When the President is elected by popular vote, every vote carries equal weight regardless of where it comes from.
 Residents of New York and Alabama will have just as much incentive to vote as residents of Pennsylvania or North Carolina.
 Electing the President by popular vote is simply more fair than using the Electoral College.
-That’s why we elect our governors, senators, and representatives using the popular vote and that’s why we will work to support the National Popular Vote Interstate Compact until it succeeds.
+That’s why you rarely hear anyone complain that we elect our governors, senators, and representatives using a popular vote–because there is inherent fairness in that method.

 The Electoral College Pressures Candidates to Focus on Only a Few States